GoogleChrome/web.dev/src/site/content/en/blog/user-preference-media-features-headers/index.md

 header that servers can use to advertise their use of request headers for proactive content negotiation, colloquially referred to as client hints.
-The [User Preference Media Features Client Hints Headers](https://wicg.github.io/user-preference-media-features-headers/) proposal defines a set of new client hints aimed at conveying user preference media features.
+The [User Preference Media Features Client Hints Headers](https://wicg.github.io/user-preference-media-features-headers/) proposal defines a set of client hints aimed at conveying user preference media features.
 These client hints are named after the corresponding user preference media feature that they report on.
 For example, the currently preferred color scheme as per `prefers-color-scheme` is reported via the aptly named `Sec-CH-Prefers-Color-Scheme` client hint.